 Gaze at the star filled sky

 Exmoor is the best place for stargazing in the UK, according to the Campaign for Dark Skies.
-In fact it is the first International Dark Sky Reserve in Europe and Longlands looks directly on to it!
+In fact it is the first International Dark Sky Reserve in Europe and Longlands looks directly on to it.
 Definitely worth staying up for on a clear night.
-Spot a shooting star!
-Identity the constellations!
-Admire the Milky Way.
+Spot a shooting star, identity the constellations and admire the Milky Way.
 The sky really is the limit.